Argyle, Missouri

-Argyle is a town in Osage and Maries counties in the U.S. state of Missouri.
+Argyle (/'a:rgail/ AR-ghyle) is a town in Osage and Maries counties in the U.S. state of Missouri.
 The population was 144 at the 2020 census.

 The Osage County part of Argyle is part of the Jefferson City Metropolitan Area.

 History

 A post office called Argyle has been in operation since 1904.
 Argyle was named after the region of Argyll, in Scotland.
 A variant name was "Campbell's Switch".

 Geography

 Argyle is located in southern Osage County, within one-half mile of the Osage-Maries county line.
 A small area extends south of the county line into Maries County along Missouri routes T and AA.
 Argyle is on the north side of Loose Creek, approximately 1.5 mi west of the Maries River.
 It is on Missouri Route T, and Koeltztown lies about 2 mi to the north.
 Vienna is about 9 mi to the southeast in Maries County, and Jefferson City, the state capital, is 29 mi to the northwest.

 According to the U.S. Census Bureau, the village has a total area of 0.40 sqmi, all land, except for Loose Creek.
 Via the Maries River, Argyle is part of the Osage River watershed leading north to the Missouri River.